M0JXD/non-sequencer-fork/README.md

 # Non Sequencer Fork

 This is a fork of Non-Sequencer, with some small maintenance fixes.
 This is not a serious project and should be considered "life support" as oppose to a serious forking attempt, although PRs (or making your own fork based on this) are welcome.
-It seems buggier than the original :(

 The differences are: